 Dear Your Teen:

 My 7th grade daughter is a rule follower.
 When the other kids want to play pranks, she does not like to participate and often thwarts their attempts.
 Her clear sense of right and wrong does not make her popular with the other girls.
-In fact, one girl in particular torments her.
+In fact, it makes her a target of bullying.
+One girl in particular torments her.
 She plays pranks on my daughter and everyone is laughing while my daughter feels demeaned and tortured.
 That same girl will elbow her when she walks by her but deny it if the school counselor calls her on it.
-Do I transfer my daughter to a different school or is there something I can do to help her in her current setting?
+I hate that my daughter is being bullied Do I transfer my daughter to a different school or is there something I can do to help her in her current setting?